MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Set-AzureRmDataLakeStoreAccount.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that contains the Data Lake Store account to modify.
+Specifies the name of the resource group that contains the Data Lake Store account that this cmdlet modifies.

 ```yaml
 Type: String